swypych/BB10-WebWorks-Samples/pushHeadless/README.md

 # Push Headless Sample Application

 The Push Headless sample push-enabled application demonstrates how to write a BlackBerry 10 WebWorks application that uses a backend headless service to register for push.
 This allows registration to be done on app install instead of on-first-run.
-The webworks portion will receive any pushes.
+The WebWorks portion will receive any pushes.

 Consult the [PushService](http://developer.blackberry.com/html5/apis/beta/blackberry.push.pushservice.html) and [PushPayload](http://developer.blackberry.com/html5/apis/beta/blackberry.push.pushpayload.html) classes from the API reference for useful examples and a full description of how to use the push APIs.

 There is also a valuable developer guide on how to write a push-enabled application using BlackBerry WebWorks that you can find [here](https://developer.blackberry.com/html5/documentation/push_service.html).